 They canceled and asked to either rebook or receive a partial refund for their stay.
 Randie Wolfe said she would be happy to forfeit their deposit.
 But they say the property never returned their calls, leaving them with $721 in charges.
 They felt their only option was a charge card dispute.

 But the Wolfes’ story isn’t another “to-the-rescue” case that makes my advocacy team look like caped crusaders (although we like it when that happens).
 Instead, it’s a cautionary tale about the importance of communication, patience, and self-advocacy.

 What to do when a storm ruined a vacation

-As Randie Wolfe explains in a TripAdvisor review, which has since been deleted but is available as a cached file, she and her husband had a three-night reservation at the lodge.
+As Randie Wolfe explains in a scathing TripAdvisor review, which has since been deleted, she and her husband had a three-night reservation at the lodge.
 On Saturday, May 26, the trouble started.